Econify/graphql-rest-router/README.md

 #### Custom Paths

-If no path is provided to a mounted route, it will be made available exactly as it is type in the operation name:
+If no path is provided to a mounted route, it will be made available exactly as it is typed in the operation name:

 ```js
 api.mount('GetUserById'); // Made available at /GetUserById